 Time-Lapse is an advanced technology for embryo observation and monitoring.
-Incubators that incorporate this Time-Lapse technology have the double advantage of keeping embryos in individualized spaces and in more stable and safe culture conditions, in a non-invasive way.
-In addition, we can perform a detailed and constant monitoring of embryo development, facilitating the selection of the best embryo to transfer, without the need to extract the embryos daily from the incubator to observe them under the microscope as is traditionally done.
+Incubators that incorporate this Time-Lapse technology have the double advantage of keeping embryos in individualized spaces and in more stable and safe culture conditions.
+In addition, we can perform a detailed and constant monitoring of embryo development, facilitating the selection of the best embryo to transfer.
+There is no need to extract the embryos daily from the incubator to observe them under the microscope as is traditionally done.

-Time-Lapse is used today in various fields and its integration in assisted reproduction has been one of the greatest advances in this field, allowing us to obtain more information about the development and quality of the embryos, which allows us to select those with greater potential for implantation and therefore improve the success rates of each treatment.
+Time-Lapse is used today in various fields and its integration in assisted reproduction has been one of the greatest advances in this field.
+It allows us to obtain more information about the development and quality of the embryos and select those with greater potential for implantation.
+We can therefore improve the success rates of each treatment.

 For whom is it?

 The use of Time-Lapse is indicated for any patient profile.
 At Vida Fertility Institute we recommend it in all treatments, since it has many advantages, especially in the following cases:

 - Treatment with Preimplantation Genetic Diagnosis.

 - History of IVF without viable embryos on day 5 of development.